 I need to extend my visa in 3 months, when should I apply?

 You can only apply 1 month before your visa expires.
 If you apply after it expires, you are unlikely to have your visa extended.

 Is there any help for making a visa or a visa extension application?

-The college Student Services Team have an advisor who can assist.
-General advice is available on the UK Visas and Immigration website or from the International Team.
+The college International team can assist.
+General advice is available on the UK Visas and Immigration website.